BIGJRA/BIGJRA.github.io/reborn.md

 Go down from here and follow the path through some rooms to the right, opening shutters for shortcuts as you go.

-Pokemon Stopple.
-Field: Murkwater Field
+**Pokemon Stopple.
+Field: Murkwater Field**
 - PULSE Swalot, Lv.
-80, @Black Sludge, Ability: Water Absorb, Calm Nature, IVs: 27, EVs: 252/0/252/0/0/4.
+80, @Black Sludge, Ability: Water Absorb, Calm Nature, IVs: 27, EVs: 252/0/252/0/4/0.
     - Sludge Wave
     - Recover
     - Infestation